landindonner/ELK_Stack_Project/README.md

 #db-[99:101]-node.example.com
 ```

 The next step is to create a separate playbook to deploy Docker and configure the ELK server with an Ansible playbook.
-Following the same instructions for creating the YAML file above, the following is the Ansible playbook:
+Following the same instructions for creating the YAML file above, the following is the Ansible playbook for creating the container on the ELK server:

 ```yml
 ---